wenyi-shang/Shipin/README.md

-Data and Code for the "Was Poetry Graded Validly?: Text Mining \textit{Shipin}, a Sixth-Century Chinese Work of Literary Criticism" project.
+Data and Code for the "Was Poetry Graded Validly?: Text Mining _Shipin_, a Sixth-Century Chinese Work of Literary Criticism" project.